IpankajI/ecom/README.md

-building an e-commerce plaform with java and spring(my weekend timepass).
+building an e-commerce plaform with java and spring.

 # run all services, databases and sqs
 ```